July 9, 2018

 In specified cases involving violations of behavioral standards outlined in the Student Conduct Code or the University Housing & Hospitality Services Contract & Living Agreement by student residents in university housing, a Residential Education Review may be conducted by a Residential Education staff member.
 A Residential Education Review is a process which utilizes procedures in lieu of the procedures contained in this Student Handbook (documentation on the Residential Education review process is outlined in the Resident Handbook distributed to each resident upon moving in to a USC Housing space).

 12.14 Other Review Systems

-The Vice President for Student Affairs has granted to several graduate and professional schools the authority to conduct independent reviews, render decisions and recommend appropriate sanctions in cases of alleged violations.
+The Vice President for Student Affairs has granted to several graduate and professional schools the authority to conduct independent reviews, render decisions and recommend appropriate sanctions in cases of alleged academic integrity violations.
 Granting this authority does not preclude the university from adjudicating matters concerning the behavior of students from these schools.
 These graduate/professional school panels are subject to basic due process requirements and general procedural fairness.
 Separate review bodies and/or procedures for reviews exist in the following professional degree programs: Keck School of Medicine, Ostrow School of Dentistry, School of Pharmacy and the Leventhal School of Accounting.
 Sexual, interpersonal, and protected class misconduct cases are handled separately rather than through school processes, but the determinations of a completed sexual, interpersonal, and protected class case may lead to additional sanctions imposed by those schools as appropriate to the professional discipline.

 12.40 Adjudicatory Procedures

 All of the student procedural protections listed in Section 10.30 will be observed.
 Complainants will be treated with the same procedural fairness afforded accused students.
 With the exception of cases managed under 12.13 and 12.14, the following procedural guidelines apply to all reviews of Student Conduct Code violations adjudicated by the Office of Student Judicial Affairs and Community Standards:

 I. Multiple Accused Students

 In reviews of incidents involving more than one accused student, the Director of Student Judicial Affairs and Community Standards will determine whether the reviews concerning each student be conducted separately.

 II.
 Pending Criminal Charges